9 More Ways to Get Seniors with No Appetite to Eat

 Getting someone to eat when they have no appetite is a tough challenge.

-First, it’s important to rule out serious health conditions, medication side effects, and dental problems.
+First, it’s essential to rule out serious health conditions, medication side effects, and dental problems.

 Once you know your older adult’s overall health isn’t causing their loss of appetite, experiment with different ways to entice them to eat more.

-Don’t feel discouraged if your first or even fourteenth attempts don’t work.
-Keep trying and eventually you’ll find a way to encourage your older adult to eat a little more.
+Don’t feel discouraged if your first or even your fourteenth attempt doesn’t work.
+Keep trying, and eventually you’ll find a way to encourage your older adult to eat a little more.

 1. Solve discomfort caused by medication side effects